 1. Sum of less than one-year certificates, one plus year certificates, post bachelors certificates, and post masters certificates.
+Does not include "students not program placed."
 2. "Annual growth" calculated as compound annual growth rate (CAGR)

 Note: Assoc.
 Applied and Certificates Misc. are not visible on some bars because they are less than 1% of yearly enrollment.
 Not program placed excluded.
 Source: Data from State Council of Higher Education for Virginia (SCHEV) Research Center Enrollment Report E33: Fall Enrollment by Degree Level